Breakfast in America

-Breakfast in America is the sixth studio album by the English rock band Supertramp, released by A&M Records on 29 March 1979.
-It was recorded in 1978 at The Village Recorder in Los Angeles.
-It spawned four US Billboard hit singles: "The Logical Song" (No. 6), "Goodbye Stranger" (No. 15), "Take the Long Way Home" (No. 10) and "Breakfast in America" (No. 62).
+Breakfast in America is the sixth studio album by the British rock band Supertramp, released on 16 March 1979, by A&M Records.
+It was recorded from May to December 1978 at The Village Recorder in Los Angeles.
+It spawned three US Billboard Hot 100 hit singles: "The Logical Song" (No. 6), "Goodbye Stranger" (No. 15), and "Take the Long Way Home" (No. 10).
 In the UK, "The Logical Song" and the title track were both top 10 hits, the only two the group had in their native country.

 At the 22nd Annual Grammy Awards in 1980, Breakfast in America won two awards for Best Album Package and Best Engineered Non-Classical Recording, as well as nominations for Album of the Year and Best Pop Performance by a Duo or Group with Vocals.
-It holds an RIAA certification of quadruple platinum and became Supertramp's biggest-selling album, with more than 4 million copies sold in the US and more than 3 million in France (the fourth ever best-selling album).
-It was No. 1 on Billboard Pop Albums Chart for six weeks, until 30 June 1979.
-The album also hit No. 1 in Norway, Austria, West Germany, the Netherlands, Spain, Canada, Australia and France.
+It became Supertramp's best-selling album, being certified 4x Platinum by the Recording Industry Association of America (RIAA) for more than four million copies sold in the US, where it was No. 1 on the Billboard 200 for six weeks.

 Background

 As with Even in the Quietest Moments..., Rick Davies and Roger Hodgson wrote most of their songs separately but conceived the theme for the album jointly.
 Their original concept was for an album of songs about the relationship and conflicting ideals between Davies and Hodgson themselves, to be titled Hello Stranger.
 Hodgson explained: "We realized that a few of the songs really lent themselves to two people talking to each other and at each other.
 I could be putting down his way of thinking and he could be challenging my way of seeing life [...]
 Our ways of life are so different, but I love him.
 That contrast is what makes the world go 'round and what makes Supertramp go 'round.
 His beliefs are a challenge to mine and my beliefs are a challenge to his."

 This idea was eventually scrapped in favour of an album of "fun" songs, and though Davies initially wanted to keep the title Hello Stranger, he was convinced by Hodgson to change it to Breakfast in America.
 Hodgson commented later: "We chose the title because it was a fun title.
 It suited the fun feeling of the album."
-Due to the title and the explicit satirising of American culture in the cover and three of the songs ("Gone Hollywood", "Breakfast in America" and "Child of Vision"), many listeners interpreted the album as a satire of the United States.
+Due to the title and the explicit satirising of American culture in the cover and three of the songs ("Gone Hollywood", "Breakfast in America" and "Child of Vision"), many listeners interpreted the album as a whole as being a satire of the United States.
 Supertramp's members have all insisted that the repeated references to US culture are purely coincidental and that no such thematic satire was intended.
 Hodgson has described the misconception as a parallel to how Crime of the Century (1974) is often misinterpreted as being a concept album.